Rowan1224/IAM/README.md

  ```
   ### Train Model

 To train the models, run the following code.
-It will save outputs in the data output directory created before
+It will save outputs in the data output directory created before.
+GPU is rquired to train this model.

 ```
 cd post/neuspell